johnnyboustany/johnnyboustany/README.md

 <h1 align="center">Hey 👋, I'm Johnny Boustany</h1>
-<h3 align="center">Recent graduate from Brown University with an MS in Computer Science (2023) and a BS in Mechanical Engineering (2022) who loves coding in the evening and bagels 🥯 in the morning!</h3>
+<h3 align="center">Recent graduate from Brown University with an MS in Computer Science (2023) and a BS in Mechanical Engineering (2022) who loves coding in the evening and surfing 🏄‍♂️ in the morning!</h3>

 - 🔭 During my time at Brown, I conducted impactful research across various labs, resulting in significant cost savings and improved productivity (check out the Python application I made for the wave-maker device at the Harris Lab!)